anthonycoffey/property-manager-pro/memory-bank/progress.md

 *   **Phase 1: Firebase Project Setup & Initial Firestore Structure:**
     *   Confirmed Firebase project initialization and Firestore enablement.
 *   **Phase 2: Firebase Authentication & Custom Claims:**
-    *   Implemented `onUserCreate` Cloud Function (`functions/src/index.ts`) to set default `resident` roles and create user profiles.
+    *   **Updated `processSignUp` Cloud Function (`functions/src/index.ts`):** Migrated from a blocking `beforeUserCreated` trigger to a non-blocking `functions.auth.user().onCreate` trigger.
+Implemented custom claims logic to assign `admin: true` and `accessLevel: 9` for users with `@admin.example.com` emails, and default `resident` roles for others.
+Also integrated Realtime Database metadata update to force token refresh for admin users.
     *   Resolved TypeScript module resolution errors for Firebase Functions v2 `identity` module.
+(Note: This specific resolution is now superseded by the change to `onCreate` but kept for historical context of previous issues).
     *   Updated `src/hooks/useAuth.ts` and `src/providers/AuthProvider.tsx` to fetch and expose custom claims.
 *   **Phase 3: Firestore Security Rules:**
     *   Implemented comprehensive multi-tenant and RBAC security rules in `firestore.rules`.